bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-depahture-trajectory.md

 We know that the [sphere of influence](./sphere-of-influence.md) is the boundary where the spacecraft leaves the influence of the planet.
 Relative to the planet, the sphere of influence represents an infinite radius.
 Recall that the parabolic trajectory has zero velocity at $r_{\infty}$ *relative to the focus of the orbit*.
 In the case of the planetary depahture, the focus is the planet.

-This means that a spacecraft that depahts a planet on a parabolic trajectory will reach the edge of the sphere of influence travelling at the same velocity as the planet *relative to the Sun*!
+This means that a spacecraft that depahts a planet on a parabolic trajectory will reach the edge of the sphere of influence traveling at the same velocity as the planet *relative to the Sun*!
 In other words, a parabolic escape from the planet puts the spacecraft into the *same orbit around the Sun* as the planet occupies.

 Another way to think of this is in terms of an inertial reference frame attached to the Sun.
 Relative to the Sun, the planet has some orbital velocity.
 A spacecraft in orbit around the planet has that velocity plus some velocity relative to the planet.
 If the velocity relative to the planet is zero, the only velocity left is that portion relative to the Sun, which is the same as the planet.